datacarpentry/wrangling-genomics/lessons/00-readQC.md

    ls

 The zip files need to be unpacked with the 'unzip' program.
-If we try to do them all at once:
+If we try to do them all at once.

     unzip *.zip

-...it will not work.  'unzip' expects to get only one zip file.
-We can use a simple shell 'for loop' to do each one by one.
+Did it work?
+No, because 'unzip' expects to get only one zip file.
+Welcome to the real world.
+WE could do each file, one by one, but we can save time by using a simple shell 'for loop' to iterate through the list of files in *.zip.
 After you type the first line, you will get a special '>' prompt to type next next lines.
-You start with 'do', then enter your commands, then end with 'done'.
+You start with 'do', then enter your commands, then end with 'done' to execute the loop.

     $ for zip in *.zip:
     > do
-    > echo File $zip
     > unzip $zip
     > done

 This is basically a simple program.
-When it runs, it will unzip each zipfile into its own subdirectory.
+When it runs, it will run unzip once for each file.
+The contents of each file will be unpacked into a separate directory.

 The for loop is intepreted as a multipart command.
-If you press the up arrow on your keyboard to recall the command, it will be show like so:
+If you press the up arrow on your keyboard to recall the command, it will be shown like so:

     for zip in *.zip; do echo File $zip; unzip $zip; done

 When you check your history later, it will help your remember what you did!

 ### C. Document your work

-cat all fastqc summary.txts into one full_report.txt and move this to ~/dc_workshop/docs.
+To save a record, let's cat all fastqc summary.txts into one full_report.txt and move this to ~/dc_workshop/docs.
-You can use wilcards in paths as well as file names.
+You can use wildcards in paths as well as file names.
 Do you remember how we said 'cat' is really meant for concatenating text files?

     cat */summary.txt > ~/dc_workshop/docs/fastqc_summaries.txt

 ##How to clean reads using *Trimmomatic*